github-aws-runners/terraform-aws-github-runner/docs/microvm-runners.md

 one-time runner configuration, starts a MicroVM from a published image, and passes the runtime execution role to the MicroVM.

-The repository includes a combined [multi-runner webhook example](examples/multi-runner-webhook.md) that places EC2 and Lambda MicroVM lanes behind one webhook endpoint.
+The repository includes a combined [multi-runner orchestration example](examples/multi-runner-orchestration.md) that places EC2 and Lambda MicroVM lanes behind one webhook endpoint.
 The provider-specific lifecycle checks are shared where possible, so the same deployment can validate both providers.